Skip to content

 The A2A v1.0 spec defines an HTTP + JSON-RPC envelope for cross-vendor agent calls.
 It deliberately stops at the protocol — capability discovery is per-card, there is no resolver, no failover, no DDDI.
 MCP Mesh adds those layers around A2A:

-• Producer (Python only today): @mesh.a2a builds the agent card automatically from @mesh.tool metadata; mesh.a2a.mount(app, ...) attaches both /.well-known/agent.json and the JSON-RPC entrypoint to a user-owned FastAPI app.
-Sync, long-running (task=True), and SSE handlers are all supported.
+• Producer (Python, Java, TypeScript — all three runtimes): the producer entry builds the agent card automatically from declared metadata and attaches both /.well-known/agent.json and the JSON-RPC entrypoint to a user-owned hosting framework — mesh.a2a.mount(app, ...) on FastAPI in Python, @MeshA2A on a Spring Boot bean in Java, mesh.a2a.mount(app, ...) on Express in TypeScript.
+Sync, long-running (task=True/task=true), and SSE handlers are all supported.

 • Consumer (Python, Java, TypeScript): a mesh capability whose body issues outbound tasks/send / tasks/sendSubscribe against a foreign A2A backend.
 The bridge re-publishes the upstream skill as a normal mesh capability — downstream callers do not need to know they are talking to A2A.